Shopify Next Generation Events: What's Changing and How to Migrate

 }'

 Your endpoint then receives the full product payload on every product update — title changes, tag edits, variant tweaks, inventory blips.
-You diff against stored state to detect the price change, then act.
+You diff against stored state to detect the price change and then act.

 Next Generation Events (TOML subscription):